5 min read

-Parents of raw dieters typically use a mix of muscle and bone (like bone-in chicken breast), organ meat (like gizzards, hearts, and liver), and fat.
+Parents of raw dieters typically use a mix of muscle and bone (like bone-in short ribs), organ meat (like gizzards, hearts, and liver), and fat.

-Some pet parents grind up the bones, especially if their dog is small or has bad teeth.
-It's important that you only feed dogs raw bones, not cooked.
-The cooking process makes bones brittle, which can cause internal punctures and intestinal obstructions — both of which can be deadly if not treated.
+Some parents chose to grind the bones for their dogs, particularly for small breeds or those with dental problems.
+It's important that you never serve cooked bones to your dog — ground or otherwise.
+The cooking process makes bones brittle, which can cause dogs to develop internal punctures or intestinal obstructions — both of which can be deadly if untreated.

-The American Veterinary Medical Association advises against unprocessed raw foods for dogs since they can contain bacteria that can cause pets to get sick.
-The FDA warns that preparing raw meat diets for dogs can pose a risk to humans and may cause sickness due to cross-contamination.
+The American Veterinary Medical Association advises against feeding dogs unprocessed, raw foods since they can contain bacteria that can make pets (and people) sick.
+The FDA warns that preparing raw meat diets for dogs can pose a health risk to humans due to the potential for cross-contamination.

-It's worth mentioning that any meat has bacteria regardless of the quality.
-However, cooking kills this bacteria, making it harmless to humans and animals.
-Since raw diets aren't cooked, vets worry that the meat's bacteria can make canines sick.
+All raw meat contains bacteria.
+However, cooking kills most bacteria, making it harmless to humans and animals.
+Since raw diets aren't cooked, vets worry about dogs consuming some of the more harmful bacteria strains, which can contaminate raw meat and make pets sick.

-Here are the 3 main types of raw diets for dogs:
+Below are the 3 main types of raw diets for dogs.

 Biologically appropriate raw food (BARF) diet

-The biologically appropriate raw food diet is another name for the standard raw food diet.
+The biologically appropriate raw food diet (sometimes known as the 'Bones and Raw Food diet) is what typically comes to mind when most people think of a raw food diet.
 BARF involves feeding dogs a variety of raw meats and dog-appropriate fruits and veggies.
 While the acronym doesn't sound appealing, many dogs enjoy this diet and have positive results like a shinier coat and clearer skin.

 Ketogenic raw diet